tinymovr/Tinymovr/docs/hardware/canine.rst

 **********************
-CANine adapter
+CANable adapter
 **********************

 Introduction
 ############

-CANine is a USB Type-C <-> CAN Bus adapter.
-Itself it is an adaptation of the CANable board.
+We have adapted the CANable design and created a USB Type-C <-> CAN Bus adapter.
+To distinguish from the original, we call this adapter CANine.
 It features DF-13 connectors in addition to 2.54mm header, as well as a convenient DIP switch for setting CAN termination resistor and boot mode.

-This design is Open Source, released under the original CANable license.

-Hardware
-########
+It is based on the following hardware:

 * STM32F042C6 MCU
 * MCP2551 CAN Bus Transceiver
 * Dual DF13/2.54mm Pin header CAN interface
 * USB Type-C (v2) / micro (v1) interface

+This design is Open Source, released under the original CANable license.

 Hardware Configuration
 ######################